|Nutrition Facts (per serving)|

-- Cook squash and onion in boiling salt water for 5 to 10 minutes.
+Heat the oven to 350 F. Cook the sliced squash and chopped onion in boiling salt water for 5 to 10 minutes.
 Drain well.

-- In a large bowl, combine soup and sour cream.
+In a large bowl, combine the soup and sour cream.
 Stir in the shredded carrot and mix thoroughly.

 - Substitute large florets of cauliflower for the squash or combine it with the squash.

-- Use small cubes of peeled butternut squash in place of zucchini and yellow squash or in combination with them.
+- Winter squash can be substituted, such as butternut squash.
+Use small cubes of peeled butternut squash in place of zucchini and yellow squash or in combination with them.

 - Add four strips of cooked and crumbled bacon to the vegetable mixture.